ChinmayGore/E-Commerce-Olist-Store-Analysis-/README.md

 **Promotional Schemes for Weekend Sales**: To improve weekend sales, the Olist store should introduce promotional offers, especially targeting credit card payments, as they are the most popular payment method.

-**Targeting Sao Paulo for High-Value Sales**:  Since a significant portion of orders come from Sao Paulo, but customers there spend less on high-value products, the Olist store should focus on enhanced marketing strategies and improving delivery services for high-value products in the city
+**Targeting Sao Paulo for High-Value Sales**:  Since a significant portion of orders come from Sao Paulo, but customers there spend less on high-value products, the Olist store should focus on enhanced marketing strategies and improving delivery services for high-value products in the city.

 **Enhancing Logistics for Faster Delivery** : The Olist store should focus on optimizing delivery methods and reducing freight costs by improving logistics.
 This will help lower delivery expenses, result in better customer reviews, and enhance customer satisfaction, ultimately driving more orders and attracting new customers.

 **Utilizing Customer Reviews for Insights** : Regularly monitoring and analyzing customer reviews will provide valuable insights into product quality and highlight areas for improvement.
-Using dashboards to track and identify patterns in reviews will enable a data driven approach to enhancing the customer experience
+Using dashboards to track and identify patterns in reviews will enable a data driven approach to enhancing the customer experience.